11+ Newest Ways to Promote And Monetize Affiliate Links

 Disclosure: If you make a purchase through our links we are compensated at no cost to you.

 Affiliate marketing is one of the best ways bloggers can turn their content into a passive income stream.

-Affiliate marketing accounts for 15 percent of all revenue generated from digital media online and is projected to grow 10 percent annually until 2021.
+Affiliate marketing programs account for 15 percent of all revenue generated from digital media online and are projected to grow 10 percent annually until 2021.

 In this guide, you’ll learn how to acquire affiliate links, use the best tactics for promoting your links and driving website traffic, and become a successful affiliate marketing blogger.

 - 11 Easy Ways to Promote Affiliate Links.

 - 6. Inside of Digital Products.

 - 7. YouTube Affiliate Links.

 - 9. Instagram Affiliate Links.